17 March - 26 March, 2026

 2. Know the job

-3. Brush up on your own story
+3. Refine your story

-4. Know the different kinds of questions
+4. Understand different types of questions

-6. Brainstorm on your questions
+6. Prepare your own questions

 7 WAYS TO BRUSH UP YOUR LINKEDIN PROFILE